barek2k2/deep_learning_cnn/README.md

-### Built 13 CNN with 3 fully connected layer makes 16 layers.
-Trained with 25 epoch where the model shows around 82% accuracy.
-After training, provided an image of a cat and the model correctly predicted it as cat!
+### Developed a 13-layer CNN with 3 fully connected layers, resulting in a total of 16 layers.
+The model was trained over 25 epochs, achieving approximately 82% accuracy.
+After training, the model was tested with a cat image, and it successfully predicted the label as "cat."
 1. `git clone git@github.com:barek2k2/deep_learning_cnn.git`
 2. `cd deep_learning_cnn`
 3. `python3 -m pip install -r requirements.txt`